Laos: Economy

-The Lao economy depends on investment and trade with its neighbours, Thailand, Vietnam, and, especially in the north, China.
-Pakxe has experienced growth based on cross-border trade with Thailand and Vietnam.
-In 2009, the Obama administration in the US declared Laos was no longer a communist state and lifted bans on Laotian companies receiving financing from the US Export-Import Bank.
-In 2016, China was the biggest foreign investor in the Laotian economy, having invested US$5.395 billion since 1989, according to the Laos Ministry of Planning and Investment's 1989–2014 report.
+Pakse has experienced growth based on cross-border trade with Thailand and Vietnam.
+In 2009, the Obama administration in the US declared Laos was no longer a communist state and lifted bans on Lao companies receiving financing from the US Export-Import Bank.
+In 2016, China was the biggest foreign investor in the Lao economy, having invested US$5.395 billion since 1989, according to the Laos Ministry of Planning and Investment's 1989–2014 report.
 Thailand (invested US$4.489 billion) and Vietnam (invested US$3.108 billion) are the second and third largest investors respectively.

 Subsistence agriculture accounts for half of the GDP and provides 80% of employment.
-4% of the country is arable land and 0.3% used as permanent crop land, the lowest percentage in the Greater Mekong Subregion.
-The irrigated areas account for 28% of the total area under cultivation which, in turn, represents 12% of all of the agricultural land in 2012.
+4% of the country is arable land, and 0.3% is used as permanent crop land, the lowest percentage in the Greater Mekong Subregion.
+The irrigated areas account for 28% of area under cultivation which, in turn, represents 12% of the agricultural land in 2012.
 Rice dominates agriculture, with about 80% of the arable land area used for growing rice.
-Approximately 77% of Lao farm households are self-sufficient in rice.
+Approximately 77% of farm households are self-sufficient in rice.

 Laos imports petroleum and gas.
-Metallurgy is an industry, and the government hopes to attract foreign investment to develop the deposits of coal, gold, bauxite, tin, copper, and other metals.
+The government hopes to attract foreign investment to develop the deposits of coal, gold, bauxite, tin, copper, and other metals.
 The mining industry of Laos has received attention with foreign direct investments.
 More than 540 mineral deposits of gold, copper, zinc, lead and other minerals have been identified, explored and mined.
-The country's water resources and mountainous terrain enable it to produce and export quantities of hydroelectric energy.
+The water resources and mountainous terrain enable it to produce and export quantities of hydroelectric energy.
 Of the potential capacity of approximately 18,000 megawatts, around 8,000 megawatts have been committed for export to Thailand and Vietnam.
 As of 2021, Laos continues to rely on fossil fuels, coal in particular, in domestic electricity production.

-In 2018, the country ranked 139th on the Human Development Index (HDI), indicating medium development.
-According to the Global Hunger Index (2018), Laos ranks as the 36th hungriest nation in the world out of the list of the 52 nations with the worst hunger situation(s).
-In 2019, the UN Special Rapporteur on extreme poverty and human rights conducted an official visit to Laos and found that the country's top-down approach to economic growth and poverty alleviation "is all too often counterproductive, leading to impoverishment and jeopardising the rights of the poor and marginalised."
+In 2018, the country ranked 139th on the Human Development Index, indicating medium development.
+According to the Global Hunger Index (2018), Laos ranks as the 36th hungriest nation in the world out of the list of the 52 nations with the worst hunger situations.
+In 2019, the UN Special Rapporteur on extreme poverty and human rights conducted an official visit to Laos and found that the top-down approach to economic growth and poverty alleviation "is all too often counterproductive, leading to impoverishment and jeopardizing the rights of the poor and marginalized."

-A product, Beerlao, was exported in 2017 to more than 20 countries worldwide.
+The largest beer brand in the country, Beerlao, started being exported in 2017 to more than 20 countries worldwide.
 It is produced by the Lao Brewery Company.